Research Paper By Esther Muthoga

 The benefit of good pattern recognition is that we can recognize objects and situations very quickly.
 Imagine how much time would be wasted if you had to do a full analysis every time you came across a cylindrical canister of effervescent fluid.
 Most people would just open their can of fizzy drink.
 Without pattern recognition, we would starve or be eaten.
 We could not cross the road safely.

 Unfortunately, we get stuck in our patterns.
 We tend to think within them.
 Solutions we develop are based on previous solutions to similar problems.
 Normally it does not occur to us to use solutions belonging to other patterns.

 We use lateral thinking techniques to break out of this patterned way of thinking.
 Lateral thinking techniques help us to come up with startling, brilliant, and original solutions to problems and opportunities.

 It is important to point out that each type of approach has its strength.
 Logical, disciplined thinking is enormously effective in making products and services better.
 It can, however, only go so far before all practical improvements have been carried out.
 Lateral thinking can generate completely new concepts and ideas, and brilliant improvements to existing systems.
 In the wrong place, however, it can be sterile or unnecessarily disruptive.

 Taking the Best of Each…

-A number of techniques fuse the strengths of the two different strands of creativity.
-DO IT and Min Basadur’s Simplex embed the two approaches within problem solving processes.
+Several techniques fuse the strengths of the two different strands of creativity.
+DO IT and Min Basadur’s Simplex embed the two approaches within problem-solving processes.
 While these may be considered ‘overkill’ when dealing with minor problems, they provide excellent frameworks for solving difficult and serious ones.